Skip to main content

 Working in the playground

 You might want to use GraphQL to test your actions.
-Especially when you use custom action steps or when you make use of sub actions and similar steps.
+Especially when you use custom action steps or when you make use of sub-actions and similar steps.
 You can find the playground by pressing the Test run button in your action.

 A pop will appear with some information.

 First, you'll have to go to the playground by pressing the Go to playground button.
-A new tab will open where you can see the playground.
+A new tab will open where you can see the GraphQL playground.

 Regardless, you can test your actions here without the need of using the front end of your application.
 If you have for example a form that creates new users you can simply specify their name and other credentials and hit run to first of all test if your action works and second not use the front end for it.